SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 ## 3
 ##### A

 P53 most likely has a loss of function mutation, making it less effective at doing its job of pausing cell cycle progression and initiating cell death.
-Without these functions,
+Without these functions, an uncontrolled overgrowth of cells is more likely to occur.